“When words fail, music speaks.”

 YEAR 10 & 11

 Do you enjoy performing music, on your own or in groups?
 Do you like making up your own music?
 Do you enjoy listening to different types of music?
 If you can answer ‘Yes!’ to these questions, then the GCSE Music course may be for you!
-We study the Edexcel syllabus which combines Performing (30%), Composing (30%) and Listening/Appraising (40%).
-For the exam we study 8 pieces including Killer Queen, Star Wars, Defying Gravity and Beethoven.
+We have recently started studying the Eduqas syllabus which combines Performing (30%), Composing (30%) and Listening/Appraising (40%).
+For the exam, we study and analyse 2 pieces in depth (Badinerie by JS Bach and Africa by Toto) and then we work on learning the fundamental elements of music to be able to discuss other music from many different genres.

 YEAR 12 & 13